 1. Wear your garment 24/7

 It’s simple - the more you wear your garment, the better the surgical outcome.
-Dr Moncrieff has worked his magic during the procedure and has passed the baton to you to get through your post-operative phase, with our support of course!
+Dr Moncrieff has completed the surgical aspect during the procedure and has passed the baton to you to get through your post-operative phase, with our support of course!
 Wearing your surgical garment as much as possible within the first 6 weeks following surgery is not only crucial to your final result, but will assist with post-operative bloating and swelling, scar minimisation, reducing bruising, minimising the risk of infection and much more.

 2. For larger operations, choosing surgery in the cooler months can make life more comfortable

-Particularly for patients undergoing a tummy tuck or mummy makeover, planning to recover from your procedure in the cooler months makes garment wearing a lot more comfortable.
+Particularly for patients undergoing a tummy tuck or combination of breast and body surgery, planning to recover from your procedure in the cooler months makes garment wearing a lot more comfortable.
 Not only do your garments provide an extra layer of warmth, but they are much easier to conceal under winter clothing!
 If your surgery is scheduled for the warmer months, don’t fret.
 Plan to sit back and relax in the air-conditioning instead.

 3. Have ‘one to wash and one to wear’